denoland/manual/getting_started/permissions.md

   an optional, comma-separated list of directories or files to provide an allow-list of allowed file system access.
 - **--allow-run=\<allow-run\>** Allow running subprocesses.
 Since Deno 1.9, You
-  can specify an options, comma-separated list of subprocesses to provide an allow-list of allowed subprocesses.
-Be aware that subprocesses are not run in a sandbox and therefore do not have the same security restrictions as the deno process.
+  can specify an optional, comma-separated list of subprocesses to provide an allow-list of allowed subprocesses.
+Be aware that subprocesses are not run in a sandbox and therefore do not have the same security restrictions as the Deno process.
 Therefore, use with caution.
 - **--allow-write=\<allow-write\>** Allow file system write access.
 You can specify an optional, comma-separated list of directories or files to provide an allow-list of allowed file system access.
 - **-A, --allow-all** Allow all permissions.
-This disables all security.
+This enables all security sensitive functions.
+Use with caution.

 ### Permissions allow-list